Antisemitism in Australia: Police efforts

-Other efforts
+Other community efforts

 In 1989, following a number of racist and antisemitic incidents, a community group was formed, known as the Community Alert Against Racism and Violence (CAARAV), led by the Rev. Dorothy McMahon of the Pitt Street Uniting Church.
 The group's aims were to distribute published materials to counteract racist and neo-Nazi activity.
 The group was endorsed by religious leaders in the Jewish community.
+Other Christian groups who have mobilised resources to address antisemitism in Australia include the Australian Christian Lobby, Catholic Religious Australia, among others.